hongsukchoi/Pose2Mesh_RELEASE/README.md

 ![pose to mesh](./asset/pose_mesh.png)
 ![quality results](./asset/quality_result.png)

+## News
+- Update 21.04.09: Update 3DPW evaluation code.
+Add temporal smoothing code and PA-MPVPE calculation code.
+They are commented for faster evaluation, but you can uncomment them in `evaluate` function of `${ROOT}/data/PW3D/dataset.py`.
+- Update 21.04.09: Add demo on multiple people, and make a rendered mesh be overlayed on an input image
+- Update 20.11.016: Increased accuracy on 3DPW using DarkPose 2D pose outputs.

 ## Introduction
 This repository is the offical [Pytorch](https://pytorch.org/) implementation of [Pose2Mesh: Graph Convolutional Network for 3D Human Pose and Mesh Recovery from a 2D Human Pose (ECCV 2020)](https://arxiv.org/abs/2008.09047).
 Below is the overall pipeline of Pose2Mesh.